chengyhol/test/README.md

-This is the documentation repo for Npgsql.
+This is the documentation repo for Nhgdb.

 It contains conceptual documentation articles for Npgsql, Npgsql.EntityFrameworkCore.PostgreSQL (AKA EFCore.PG) and EntityFramework6.Npgsql (AKA EF6.PG).